 If you arrive before 15:00 (3pm) on Saturday then you may find the Folkets Hus area closed as the team set up and prepare check-in for you.
 We suggest you drop your bag in one of the dance tents in the School area and spend some time walking around getting to know the area.
 You could head to the beach for a swim, to the Marina to enjoy the view or just hang around camp and find some friends.

-Check-In happens in the Dansbanan of Folkets Hus and opens at 15:00 (3pm) and closes at 18:00 (6pm).
+Check-In for weekly courses happens in the Dansbanan of Folkets Hus and opens at 15:00 (3pm) and closes at 18:00 (6pm).
 You do not need to bring anything to check-in except for the right amount of cash to pay for your classes and accommodation.
 At the check-in you pay for your coming week of classes and your general accommodation.
 You will be given our HDC Passport, a brochure with useful information about your stay in Herräng (including a map) and also a schedule for your classes.
 You will be allocated a bed if you have chosen to use, and paid for, the camp´s general accommodation, or camping.
-If you have chosen private accommodation you will pay for this at the Private Accommodation office in the Reception, which is located in front of Folkets Hus, and be given your key(s) there.
-Please bring Swedish cash for the check-in since we unfortunately cannot accept payment by card, traveller or bank cheques.
+You may pay in cash or by visa or mastercard, we do not accept traveller or bank cheques.
 There is no ATM in Herräng.
 The possibility to exchange money in Herräng is non-existent, so please have Swedish Kronor (SEK) when you arrive in Herräng.
 For you who arrive at Arlanda Airport there is a possibility to exchange currency and use cash machines before you leave the airport terminal.

 Attention!
 Please make sure that your internet registration is correct before you arrive at the check-in.
-The last opportunity to change your registration on our website is May 31st, 2014.
-After this date, get in touch with us directly via phone no later than one week before your registered week starts.
-This is to facilitate the construction of schedules and the division of classes.
 Changes to your registration can be done on your My Herräng page under Courses.

 When we refer to your "Passport" we do not mean your international travel passport, but your HDC Passport - which is the card you receive once you have checked in.
 Your Passport card shows your profile picture, the week you're attending, and the Class and Level you are registered for.
 You must carry your Passport with you at all times, especially during classes and to gain entry to the night time parties.
 Please don't lose your passport, as you may need to pay an admin fee to get a new one.